Juliet Landau

 Juliet Rose Landau (born March 30, 1965) is an American actress, director, producer, and ballerina best known for her role as Drusilla on Buffy the Vampire Slayer and its spinoff show Angel, the latter appearance earning her a Saturn Award nomination.
 She is also known for co-starring as Loretta King in Tim Burton's Ed Wood.

 Early life

-Landau was born in Los Angeles to Jewish parents Martin Landau and Barbara Bain, both of whom were actors.
+Landau was born in Los Angeles to parents Martin Landau and Barbara Bain, both of whom were actors.
 Her older sister is film producer Susan Landau Finch.
 She spent her early childhood in West Los Angeles.
 Landau is a former professional ballerina.

 Career

 Landau starred in some independent films including Where the Road Runs Out, Fairfield, Monster Mutt, Citizens, Dark Hearts, The Yellow Wallpaper, Hack!, Toolbox Murders, Repossessed, Carlo's Wake, Life Among the Cannibals, Ravager, Direct Hit, and co-starred in Henry Jaglom's Going Shopping.
 She also starred in the Lifetime film Fatal Reunion.

 Landau guest starred in television shows Criminal Minds, Millennium, La Femme Nikita and Strong Medicine.
 She voiced various characters in the animated series Justice League Unlimited and Ben 10 as well as the animated film Green Lantern: First Flight.
 She has also voiced characters of the BioShock video games.